 Ms. McElroy regularly represents clients before IRS, including representation at the IRS National Office with private letter rulings and technical advice.
 She also has represented a number of clients in controversy matters, including IRS Exam, Appeals, including matters involving Pre-Filing Agreements, Fast Track Appeals, and the Compliance Audit Program.

-Before joining Pepper, Ms. McElroy was with Ernst & Young LLP, where she led the firm’s transaction cost review practice and worked on accounting methods and inventory matters for Fortune 500 companies as part of her role in the National Tax Department.
+Before joining Pepper, Ms. McElroy was a partner with Ernst & Young LLP, where she led the firm’s transaction cost review practice and worked on accounting methods and inventory matters for Fortune 500 companies as part of her role in the firm’s National Tax Department.

-Ms. McElroy is chair of the ABA Tax Accounting Committee and she has served as the chair of the Capitalization Sub Committee.
+Ms. McElroy is past chair of the ABA Tax Accounting Committee and she has served as chair of the Tax Accounting Committee’s Capitalization Sub Committee.
 She served as the tax accounting chair for the 2013 Federal Bar Association’s Section on Taxation Tax Law Conference.
 She is an adjunct professor at Georgetown University Law Center.
 She speaks regularly before corporate groups, including Tax Executive Institute, Philadelphia Tax Conference, Federal Bar and ABA meetings.